Panda: A pretrained forecast model for chaotic dynamics: Forecasts on PDEs

 \section{Forecasts on PDEs}

+Other than foundation models, we include a Fourier neural operator (FNO) baseline that was trained using the \texttt{neuraloperator} framework \cite{kossaifi2024neural, kovachki2021neural}, and a DeepONet baseline trained with the \texttt{deepxde} framework \cite{lu2021deepxde}.
+Unless otherwise specified, experiment parameters follow the default values in these libraries.
+For both operator learning baselines, we tune the parameters for each PDE and use the best training checkpoint according to the validation loss.
+Both operator learning baselines are trained (on a single MI100X GPU) for one-step-ahead prediction on length 512 context windows and rolled out for 512 prediction steps for each evaluation window in Fig.~\ref{fig:pde_forecasts}c.

 For the Kuramoto-Shivashinsky (KS) PDE, we integrate the equations pseudospectrally with 64 Fourier modes and the spatial length parameter $L=100$.
-We use an explicit eighth-order Dormand-Prince scheme (DOP853) to integrate the resulting system of coupled ODEs.

-For the Von-Karman vortex street (VKVS) data, we simulate the velocity fields of the fluid flow for 4800 timepoints using the Lattice Boltzmann method at a Reynolds number of 450.
-Predictions are made on the voriticity field derived from the velocity field data.
+We use an explicit eighth-order Dormand-Prince scheme (DOP853) to integrate the discretized PDE with a relative and absolute tolerance of 1e-8 from $t=0$ to $t=100$ save the trajectory at 4096 uniformly spaced timepoints.
+We sample 40 initial conditions from $u_i \sim \mathcal{N}(0, \varepsilon^2 \mathbb{I}_{64\times64})$ where we choose $\varepsilon=0.1$ and use the length 512 context window starting at the $1024$-th timepoint for training and the following 512 for prediction/rollout for each sample to produce the error bars in Fig.~\ref{fig:pde_forecasts}c.
+See Tables~\ref{table:ks_baselines} for comprehensive details.

+For the Von-Karman vortex street (VKVS) data, we use 4600 timepoints of velocity field data in the domain $\Omega = [0, 2] \times[0,1]$ on a 256 $\times$ 128 grid simulated via a Lattice Boltzmann simulation at a Reynolds number of 450.
+We then compute the vorticity field via second-order finite difference and reduce the dimensionality by keeping the top 512 principal components.
+For evaluation in Fig.~\ref{fig:pde_forecasts}c, we train on length 512 training context windows starting at the time indices $\{0, 1024, 2048, 3072\}$ and cross-validate on the length 512 prediction windows starting at the time indices $\{512, 1536, 2560, 3584\}$ (avoiding train-set leakage) to produce the error bars in Fig.~\ref{fig:pde_forecasts}c.
+See Tables~\ref{table:vkvs_baselines} for comprehensive details on the operator learning baselines.

+Compared to the foundation models, the operator learning baselines under-perform mostly since they are limited to a context and prediction length of 1 for one-step-ahead prediction in contrast to the much larger context and prediction lengths of foundation models.
+We do not claim that foundation models are superior operator learning methods, but merely aim to provide a baseline for the PDE problems.
+The dash-dotted lines in Fig.~\ref{fig:pde_forecasts} indicate that these methods are not directly comparable.